danklotz/openNotes/micro-reviews.md

 - [Beach Bum](https://www.imdb.com/title/tt6511932/?ref_=nv_sr_srsg_0).
 Nothing for me.
 Felt annoying from minute one on, so that I eventually needed to stop watching.
 - [The Bear, S1](https://www.imdb.com/title/tt14452776/episodes/?ref_=tt_eps_sm).
 One of the finest tv series I have ever seen.
 If you are not put of by the cooking/restaurant theme a must watch.
 Truly incredible.
 - [The Bear, S2](https://www.imdb.com/title/tt14452776/episodes/?season=2).
 A master piece.
 I would say that the overall plot is constructed worse than then the one for S1, but some of individual episodes are even better.
 Definitely a highlight.
+- [The Bear, S3](https://www.imdb.com/title/tt14452776/episodes/?season=3&ref_=tt_eps_sn_3).
+I have mixed feelings about this season.
+It is still better than most series and the first episode is a master piece.
+However, the season also did not manage to enchant me like the previous ones did.
+I guess it is impossible to keep the magic up forever.
 - [The Beekeeper](https://www.imdb.com/title/tt15314262/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520beeke).
 I like the idea, but the movie is just nothing for me.
 - [Between Two Ferns: The Movie](https://www.imdb.com/title/tt9398640/?ref_=nm_flmg_act_5).
 I did like the old series on youtube.
 I do not like the flick.
 - [Being John Malkovich](https://www.imdb.com/title/tt0120601/?ref_=hm_tpks_tt_i_3_pd_tp1_pbr_ic).
 A self referential movie that has a self referential plot.
 Quite interesting.